 These children adapted to act exactly how the teacher was prepped for them.
-The "bullies" in the classrooms where the teacher was told how great they are- they were not bullies in their new classroom.
-The ones that the teachers had bad preconceived notions about - stayed bullies in their new school.
-Each group acted exactly as the teachers expected them to.
+The “bullies” in the classrooms where the teachers were told how great they are- they were not bullies in their new classroom.
+The ones that the teachers had bad preconceived notions about – they stayed bullies in their new school.
+Each group acted exactly as the teachers expected them to act.

 Wait.
-Does that mean the old me was fake?
+Does that mean the old you was fake?
 God, no. Is there really just one version of you?
-To believe the, "Be your true self" stuff, it's all really constricting.
 Humans are massive contradictions, after all.
 So back home you were your TRUE self.
 As you travel, there is another TRUE version of you that you can explore too.

-I hope for each of us that who we are in 5 years is not the us of today.
-If our 20-year-old selves were the same as our 30-year-old selves, that would be ... umm... embarrassing for me!
+I hope for each of us that who we are in 5 years is not who we are today.
+If our 20-year-old selves were the same as our 30-year-old selves, that would be … umm… embarrassing for me!
 The same should be true of every decade.
 40-year-old you does not need to be the same as 50-year-old you.
 Be curious.
 Try out new sides.
-And not just on Halloween!

 We as travel healthcare professionals are so lucky.
 We get a chance that most would just dream about.
 A chance to walk into a new location where no one knows who we are.
 Where no one is expecting us to be who we were yesterday.
 Go to your next assignment and ask the hard question, “Who would I be if no one knew me and I could create myself all over again?”